 [Well is him that may end well.]

-John Heywood was probably the first to put the provebr into the form we now use - albeit in Middle English.
+John Heywood was probably the first to put the provebr into the form we now use - albeit in Early Modern English.
 He included it in A dialogue conteinyng the nomber in effect of all the prouerbes in the Englishe tongue, 1546: